Move your gas or electricity meter

 where your meter is now

 how far you want to move it

 the type of connector if it’s a gas meter

 They might not be able to do the work if your meter is outside or you want to move it longer distances, for example to another room.
 Most suppliers have information on their website about what they can and can’t do.

 If they can do all the work then your supplier will give you a price for this.
 Prices vary, so you should also get prices from other suppliers and compare them.

 Only your current supplier can move your meter.
 This means if you want another supplier to do it you have to switch your supply to them first.
 This will change your prices for gas and electricity, so check that it’s worth it overall before you switch.
 See our advice on getting the best deal by switching supplier.

 If you’re a priority customer and you need to move your pre-payment meter because you’re finding it hard to read or access it, tell your supplier this - they should move it for free.

 You’ll most likely be a priority customer if you’re:

-The electricity distributor or gas transporter will usually charge at least £400 for the work, but it could be over £1,000 - it depends on how much work needs to be done.
+You must contact your local electricity or gas network operator to do the work.
+They’ll usually charge at least £400 for the work, but it could be over £1,000 - it depends on how much work needs to be done.